Sparse hierarchical interaction learning with epigraphical projection: Regression model

 From the algorithmic point of view several strategies can be encountered.
 In \cite{Jenatton2011b} and \cite{She_Y_2016_j-am-stat-ass_gro_res}, the iterations are derived from FISTA \cite{Beck_A_2009_j-siam-is_fast_istalip}.
-This procedure appears to be very efficient when $C = \mathbb{R}^{N\times N}$ while for $C=S$ it requires inner iterations based on Dykstra algorithm that slower significantly the convergence \cite{Chaux_C_2009_siims_Nested_iafccirp}.
-On the other hand, \cite{Bien2013} and \cite{Haris2014} resort to ADMM to deal with $C=S $.
+This procedure appears to be very efficient when $C = \mathbb{R}^{N\times N}$ while for $C=S$ it requires inner iterations based on Dykstra's algorithm that significantly slows the convergence \cite{Chaux_C_2009_siims_Nested_iafccirp}.
+On the other hand, \cite{Bien2013} and \cite{Haris2014} resort to ADMM to deal with $C=S$.

-Using recent development of non-smooth convex optimization, the objective of this work is to provide a unified framework and an efficient algorithmic strategy based on primal-dual proximal algorithms and epigraphical projection to solve \eqref{equa:hiernetl10} when $C=S$, $z(\cdot) = \Vert \cdot \Vert_r$ with $r=\{1,+\infty\}$ and $q=+\infty$, i.e.

-The algorithmic procedure does not resort to inner iterations leading to faster algorithmic procedure.\footnote{Matlab codes will be made available at the time of the publication.}
+Using recent developments of non-smooth convex optimization, the objective of this work is to provide a unified framework and an efficient algorithmic strategy based on primal-dual proximal algorithms and epigraphical projection to solve an epigraphical relaxation of~\eqref{equa:gencons} when $C = \mathbb{R}^{N\times N}$ or $C=S$, $z(\cdot) = \Vert \cdot \Vert_r$ with $r=\{1,+\infty\}$ and $q=+\infty$.
+The algorithmic procedure does not resort to inner iterations, thus leading to a faster implementation.\footnote{Matlab codes will be made available at the time of the publication.}

-Following arguments provided in \cite{Bien2013}, Section~\ref{sec:relatedwork} derives an equivalent writing of \eqref{eq:regour} using epigraphical formulation and recall the relationship with \cite{Jenatton2011b}.
-Section~\ref{sec:frdual} presents the primal-dual proximal algorithm iterations and the convergence guarantees.
-Its specification for solving the minimization problem~\eqref{equa:hier0} with regularization function \eqref{eq:regour} is specified and new epigraphical projections are provided.
-Section~\ref{sec:experiments} evaluates the performance of the proposed strategy compared to FISTA and ADMM formulations proposed in \cite{Jenatton2011b,Bien2013} both on synthetic data and real data.
-Based on the new algorithmic procedure, fair comparisons between a penalization involving $r=1$ or $r=+\infty$ can be provided.
-Finally Section~\ref{sec:conclusion} gives our conclusion.